 "Working at Genentech is a dream come true; you are in the midst of talented, passionate and extremely bright scientists who constantly motivate and inspire you to accomplish more.
 I feel fortunate to have the opportunity to implement clinical pharmacology and quantitative strategies and in bringing potential new treatment options to the forefront of patient care."

-I have over 18 years of experience in the discovery and development of large and small molecules, including antibody-drug conjugates (ADCs/TDCs) with a focus on clinical pharmacology, translational sciences, pharmacokinetics (PK), pharmacodynamics (PD) and toxicokinetics (TK).
-As Director of Oncology, my group currently provides global clinical pharmacology support for all oncology molecules in our portfolio, both marketed and those in various stages of clinical development.
-During my 10-year tenure at Genentech, I have held varying levels of seniority starting out as a scientist/individual contributor on project teams, senior scientist, pharmacology sub team cross functional leader, clinical pharmacology group leader and Associate Director.
+I have more than 20 years of pharmaceutical industry experience in the discovery, development and approval of large and small molecules, including antibody-drug conjugates (ADCs/TDCs) with a focus on quantitative clinical pharmacology, PK/PD, drug metabolism, and translational sciences .
+As the Senior Director of Oncology, my group currently provides global clinical pharmacology support for all gRED oncology molecules in our portfolio both marketed and those in various stages of clinical development.
+In addition I serve as a member and Chair of Clinical Pharmacology Leadership Group (CPLG), International Consortium for Innovation and Quality (IQ).
+During my 12-year tenure at Genentech, I have held varying levels of seniority starting out as a scientist/individual contributor on project teams, senior scientist, pharmacology sub team cross functional leader, clinical pharmacology group leader and Associate Director.

 Prior to Genentech, I was a Senior Scientist with Novartis and Genesoft Pharmaceuticals where I provided strategic support in drug discovery and development for oncology and infectious diseases.
 I have also been a study director and a co-principal investigator for pharmacokinetics and drug metabolism studies at Stanford Research Institute (SRI) International.